vishnuram1999/audits/Checklist-Solidity.md

-# Smart Contract Auditing Checklist
+# Solidity Smart Contract Auditing Checklist

-My checklist to smart contract auditing.
+My checklist to Solidity based smart contract auditing.

 - [ ] Read specification and documentation of project.
 Identifying the SLOC.

 - [ ] Use a Visualizer to inspect the contracts in the protocol like [Surya](https://github.com/ConsenSys/surya).

+- [ ] Run static analyzers ([Caracal](https://github.com/crytic/caracal)) and linting tools([solhint](https://github.com/protofire/solhint)) on the project to validate the security statically and style guide

+- [ ] Run symbolic execution tools ([Manticore](https://github.com/trailofbits/manticore), [Mythril](https://github.com/ConsenSys/mythril), [Halmos](https://github.com/a16z/halmos)) for detecting vulnerabilities

+- [ ] Start a mutation testing campaign using `slither-mutate` or `universalmutator` to evaluate the test suite built

 - [ ] Building a Threat Model
   - [ ] what is the business objective of the protocol?